Scionax/RPG-Universe/Factions/Thaidoans.md

 ### Social Status

-There are no official ranks within Thaidoan culture, as Jade had intended everyone to see each other as equal, but there are positions of influence and general social heirarchies based on one's achievements.
+There are no official ranks within Thaidoan culture, as Jade had intended everyone to see each other as equal, but there are positions of influence and general social hierarchies based on one's achievements.
 Those who return from their ten years of service are regarded as the core disciples and teachers.

 A small team of leaders are elected to oversee Pike and its culture, as was intended by Jade's final instructions.
 Votes for leaders are cast by those who have spent at least five years in service to the cause.